grubbrr/docker-tizen-ci-cd/README.md

 ### `cert-pw`

 **Required** a password to use for the certificate that the package will be signed with.
 Use Github secrets.

+### `dist-cert`

+**Required** the location of a distribution certificate to use with the generated certificate.

+> only required because the current cert shipped with tizen no longer works

+### `dist-cert-pw`

+**Required** the password for the distribution certificate.

+> only required because the current cert shipped with tizen no longer works, otherwise only required if dist-cert is set

 ### `cert-name`